 We often formalise casual interactions with companies through collaboration agreements that allows all involved to get the most out of the relationship.
 Sometimes this includes applying for funding together, student placements, sharing know-how and so on.
 If you would like us to help you foster existing relationships with industry or find an organisation with which to collaborate, contact us.

-You can also browse the list of organisations with which we already collaborate if you are looking for a partner.
-In addition, if you are thinking of contacting an organisation, it is recommended that you read the page on Collaborating with Industry.
+If you are thinking of contacting an organisation, it is recommended that you read the page on Collaborating with Industry.

 It is a good idea to keep your research interests updated in your personal profile on the University website.
 The KTO can then find you more easily if approached by an organisation that wishes to work with the University.
 You can do this as follows: go to the University's homepage, click 'Manage UoM IT Account' in the Quicklinks menu, and go to the section 'Update Details & Profile'.